-$\in$ Compo onent Description (1) Security cable slot Attaches an optional security cable to the computer.
+Comp onent Description (3) Δ Security cable slot Attaches an optional security cable to the computer.
 NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) ÷ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
-(3) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
+(4) ÷ USB 2.0 port Connects an optional USB device, such as a keyboard, mouse, external drive, printer, scanner or USB hub.
+(5) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
 Also connects an optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
-For additional safety information, refer to the Regulatory , Safety, and Environmental Notices .
-To access this guide: Select the Start button, select All apps, select HP Help and Support, and then select HP Documentation.
+For additional safety information, refer to the Regulatory, Safety, and Environmental Notices .
+To access this guide: Select the Start button, select All apps (required on some products), select HP Help and Support, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
-(4) d Power light • On: The computer is on.
-0 Blinking: The computer is in the Sleep state, a power- saving state.
-The computer shuts off power to the display and other unneeded components.
+(6) - + Volume button Controls speaker volume on the computer.